Doing Wheelies in Lion Habitat

 The tall grass savanna was definitely lion habitat

 The Footloose Forester knew what had to be done.
-He reassured them that he had eyeballed the path of the wheel through the tall grass savanna from above, and would go and retrieve it.
+He reassured them that he had eyeballed the path of the wheel through the tall grass savanna from above, and would go to retrieve it.
 Call it previous experience with running compass lines, but… but it was the only thing to do.
 He never took his eyes off the path he had chosen, despite the grass closing in and hiding the track of the wheel.
 He walked that line until he retrieved the wheel.
 In the meantime, the adults hushed the talk about the possibility of lions in the area.
 Worry does not get the job done.